Peter Gunn: Production

-Besides those directed by Blake Edwards, other episodes were directed by Boris Sagal, Robert Gist, Jack Arnold, Lamont Johnson, Robert Altman (for one episode) and several others.
-A total of 114 thirty-minute episodes were produced by Spartan Productions.
-Season 1 was filmed at Universal Studios, while Seasons 2 and 3 were filmed at Metro-Goldwyn-Mayer.
+Besides those directed by Blake Edwards, other episodes were directed by Boris Sagal, Robert Gist, Jack Arnold, Lamont Johnson, Robert Altman (for one episode), and several others.
+A total of 114 episodes at 30 minutes was produced by Spartan Productions.
+Season one was filmed at Universal Studios, while seasons two and three were filmed at Metro-Goldwyn-Mayer.
 Philip H. Lathrop and William W. Spencer were cinematographers on many episodes.
-Craig Stevens' wardrobe was tailored by Don Richards and Lola Albright's fashions by Emeson's for two episodes (The Vicious Dog, The Blind Pianist) and by Jax for the remainder of the episodes.
-Wardrobe was not credited in Episode 1, The Kill.
+Craig Stevens' wardrobe was tailored by Don Richards, and Lola Albright's fashions were by Emeson's for two episodes ("The Vicious Dog", "The Blind Pianist") and by Jax for the remainder of the episodes.
+Wardrobe was not credited in episode one, "The Kill".